kagisearch/kagi-docs/docs/kagi/company/faqs.md

 ## How do you balance development of AI features and Search?

-Kagi is in the business of search, not in the business of selling AI, our philosophy is that AI is there to enhance the experience, not create it.
+Kagi is in the business of search, not in the business of selling AI; our philosophy is that AI is there to enhance the experience, not create it.
 We are excited by the possibilities that AI will bring - the initial demonstration shows the expansion of search backed by AI, for example the ability to chat with any document on the web.
 And currently only 10% of searches that can be made are actually being made, which is because current engines cannot cover the remaining 90%.

 ## Will you expose the Search API?